0xaptc/adlab/README.md

 > Don't worry if during the provisioning you see a few messages looking like `FAILED - RETRYING: List Kibana index templates (xx retries left)`

-By default, resources are deployed in the `West Europe` region under a resource group `ad-hunting-lab`.
+By default, resources are deployed in the `West Europe` region under a resource group `ad-lab`.
 You can control the region with a Terraform variable:

 ```
 terraform apply -var 'region=East US 2'